How Does Growth-Driven Design Improve UX?

 Tending to the Needs of a Specific Audience

 When you are first getting started with growth-driven design, you will likely notice the push to learn more about the audience you intend to reach as well as any specific demographics you want to target.
 Using GDD is one of the best ways to hone in on a particular audience or segmented group of users, especially over time.
-With growth-driven design, you can use proven tricks, edits, and hacks to help with attracting the userbase you are interested in reaching, which can result in a larger following, more sales, and ultimately, more opportunities for revenue generation.
+With growth-driven design, you can use proven tricks, edits, and hacks to help attract the userbase you are interested in reaching, which can result in a larger following, more sales, and ultimately, more opportunities for revenue generation.

 Implementing a Strategy Ahead of Time

 Setting goals, reviewing timelines, and using a launchpad website are all tools that can help with developing a winning strategy for your website or online application.
 With growth-driven design, take advantage of the opportunity to implement a strategy before you get started with the design of your project or launchpad site.
 Identifying actionable items, targeting a specific audience, and defining both short and long-term goals can help when you are just getting started with GDD.